Rodulfo Manzo

-Rodulfo Manzo Audante (born June 5, 1949 in Cañete) is a retired professional football defender from Peru.
+Rodulfo Nicanor Manzo Audante (born June 5, 1949) is a Peruvian retired professional footballer who played as a defender.
 He competed for the Peru national football team at the 1978 FIFA World Cup, and obtained a total number of 22 caps for his native country in the years 1972 to 1978.
 He played club football for Deportivo Municipal.
 He is also the father of Ytalo Manzo.